A homotopy-theoretic model of function extensionality in the effective topos: Discrete objects and discrete reflection

 \subsection{Assemblies and the path object construction}

 As an application of \refprop{char_fibrant_asm}, we would like to present a comparison with the path object construction of Van Oosten \cite{htpyEff}.
 Van Oosten presented a path object category \cite{pathObjCat} structure on the effective topos.
-In this model every object is ``fibrant'' (i.e. suitable for interpreting as a type), unlike our model which has non-fibrant objects (\Cref{prop:circle_non_fibrant}).
-Furthermore, in his setting, the object of paths in $(X, \sim)$ is represented not by an exponent $(X, \sim)^\mathbb{I}$, but by a different object $\mathsf{P}(X, \sim)$, which is built out of paths of ``various length'': $I_n$ defined below.
+In his setting, the object of paths in $(X, \sim)$ is represented not by an exponent $(X, \sim)^\mathbb{I}$, but by a different object $\mathsf{P}(X, \sim)$, which is built out of paths of ``various length'': $I_n$ defined below.
 Whilst such an object is generally different from $(X, \sim)^{\mathbb{I}}$, we can show that both constructions are equivalent if $X$ is a fibrant assembly.
 We refer the reader to the original paper for the detailed definitions.

 \begin{definition} An assembly $I_n$ is defined to be an underlying set $\{0, \dots, n\}$ with the realizability relation $E(i) = \{ i, i +1 \}$.
 Note that $I_1$ is isomorphic to $\mathbb{I}$. \end{definition}